-NUS Museum is launching the NUS Museum Student Research Fellowship to provide opportunities for undergraduate and graduate students at the National University of Singapore (NUS) to pursue research with a focus on engaging with the collections at the Museum.
-The fellowship offers access to the resources housed within the NUS Museum as well as opportunities to actively engage with the museum environment and our related programmes.
+The NUS Museum is launching an open call for the upcoming cycle of the NUS Museum Student Research Fellowship as well as the Alice & Agnes Tan Student Research Fellowship, to provide opportunities for undergraduate and graduate students at the National University of Singapore (NUS) to pursue research with a focus on engaging with the collections at the Museum and NUS Baba House.
+The two fellowships offer access to the resources housed within the NUS Museum and Baba House as well as opportunities to actively engage with the museum environment and our related programmes.

-The evaluation criteria for the NUS Museum Student Research Fellowship are as follows:
+The evaluation criteria for both NUS Museum’s and Alice & Agnes Tan’s Student Research Fellowship are as follows:

 Methodology